With your year long Carla subscription, you will receive a new issue right to your doorstep every 3 months.

 The tangible mania of current events is directly referenced in Michael Assiff’s Vent (Santa Barbara Spill, #ShellNo) (2015), a vinyl print applied to a steel vent grate low on the wall.
 Its hodgepodge subjects range from the environmental disasters of GMO technology and the Santa Barbara oil spill, to the sociopolitical force of Caitlyn Jenner.
 Kessler, meanwhile, conjured a tempered foreboding out of a predictable juxtaposition between advertising’s inflationary false promises and a tribal militarism, steeped in Hollywood-style terror.

-Žižek argues elsewhere that, whatever ideology’s internal contradictions, attempts at resolution only tear away at the distortions of reality that form our very ground of existence.
-Beyond ideology lies the horror and dissolution of The Real, or what Tricky might call the “Really Real.”
+Žižek argues elsewhere4that, whatever ideology’s internal contradictions, attempts at resolution only tear away at the distortions of reality that form our very ground of existence.
+Beyond ideology lies the horror and dissolution of The Real, or what Tricky might call the “Really Real.”5.
+England: Domino, 2010.]
 In Kessler’s bombed-out world, the instability of ideology has come to fruition, wreaking a havoc survived mainly by insects and caricatures.